Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 Tactical URBAN

-For general hybrid fitness, ONE is often enough.
-For athletes with more specific tactical or selection-based demands, PRO gives more depth and specificity.
+For general hybrid training, ONE is enough for the vast majority of athletes.
+For those with more specific tactical or selection-based demands - SFAS, BUD/S, RASP, Pararescue, SWAT, PRO gives the additional depth and specificity the pipeline programs require.

 How do you know if a hybrid training program is working?